Aveosoftware/aveoflutterpayment/README.md

 ### Why to Use
 - Integrating payment interface in your app can be hard and time consuming if not done properly.
 - While integrating payment module in your app you will always end up writing boilerplate code here and there but by using AveoPayment you will save your self from this.
-- By using AveoPayment you will save 80-85% of development time.